 - Ctrl-D changes between timer and manual mode

 - Ctrl-E open running entry in edit popup.
 This can also be used to immediately edit an Entry created with Ctrl-N.

-Also there are context-specific shortcuts to make moving around inside the app more easy:
+Also, there are context-specific shortcuts to make moving around inside the app easier:

-- SHIFT+DOWN – Focuses the Time entry listing
+- SHIFT+DOWN – Focuses the Time entry list

 - UP/DOWN – switch between selected time entry